mvolkmann/blog/src/swift/testflight.md

    subsequent build with the same value for "Version".
 1. Verify that the file "Assets.xcassets" defines the image set "AppIcons" that contains icons for both iPhone and iPad.
-1. In the device list, choose "Any iOS Device".
+1. In the device list at the top, choose "Any iOS Device".
 1. Select Product ...
 Archive.
-   This can take a few minutes to complete.
+   This can take a few minutes to complete on a fast machine.
 1. Click the "Distribute App" button.
 1. Select the "App Store Connect" radio button.
 1. Click the "Next" button.